davenaylor/postie/readme.txt

 * 1.1.5 (2009.03.10)
   * Added option to have postie posts be pending review, published, or draft
   * Settings panel only shows up for administrators
+  * Can now set administrator name.
+Authorized e-mail addresses which don't have a user get posted under this name

 * 1.1.4 (2009.03.06)
   * Added more image options (open in new window, custom image template)